-- If you destroyed the disk group in step 5, then create the disk group again and add the new disk to it. - If the diskgroup already exists, then add the new disk to it.
+- If you destroyed the disk group in step 5, then create the disk group again and add the new disk to it. - See the Symantec Storage Foundation for Sybase ASE CE Installation and Configuration Guide for detailed instructions. - If the diskgroup already exists, then add the new disk to it.

 '''

-vxdg -g vxfencoorddg -o coordinator adddisk disk_name
+vxdq -q vxfencoorddq -o coordinator adddisk disk name

 '''

-7 Test the recreated disk group for SCSI-3 persistent reservations compliance.

-See "Testing the coordinator disk group using vxfentsthdw -c option" on page 72.

-8 After replacing disks in a coordinator disk group, deport the disk group:
+- 7 Test the recreated disk group for SCSI-3 persistent reservations compliance. - See "Testing the coordinator disk group using the -c option of vxfentsthdw" on page 72. - After replacing disks in a coordinator disk group, deport the disk group: